-MPLS-based traffic forwarding, as it is also used in traditional telecom operator networks, provides virtual tunnels to separate traffic of different traffic classes.
-Each data packet is associated with an MPLS label, which in turn is associated with a specific traffic class.
-Even when forwarded between the same radio nodes on the same radio links, a voice packet will experience a different handling than a data packet, and typically be forwarded first.
-Sophisticated traffic-engineering concepts ensure high network performance, efficient usage of available resources, and provisioning of guaranteed end-to-end quality of service (E2E QoS) at the same time.
+As it is also used in traditional telecom operator networks, MPLS-based traffic forwarding provides virtual tunnels to separate the traffic of different network slices as well as traffic classes.
+Each data packet is associated with an MPLS label, which is associated with a specific traffic class.
+Even when forwarded between the same radio nodes on the same radio links, a voice packet will experience different handling than a data packet and typically be transmitted first.
+Sophisticated traffic-engineering concepts ensure high network performance, efficient usage of available resources among multiple network slices, and provisioning of guaranteed end-to-end quality of service (E2E QoS) at the same time.

-The use of MPLS also results in reduced demand on the hardware in terms of computing power, thus lower CAPEX and faster message forwarding.
-Transparent Layer2 forwarding, incl. support for IEEE802.1q VLAN trunking, ensures compatibility with higher-layer protocol such as IPv4 and IPv6.
-To that end, segments of a WiBACK network form QoS-aware link-local broadcast domains.
+Transparent Layer2 forwarding, incl. support for IEEE802.1q VLAN trunking, ensures compatibility with a higher-layer protocol such as IPv4 and IPv6.
+To that end, segments of a WiBACK network form QoS-aware broadcast domains.

 A WiBACK network may the partitioned to support network slicing or multi-tenancy, thus allowing multiple operators to share the same physical infrastructure and its costs.